09/25/20007: Hard Rock Park picturesDowntown Myrtle Beach

 1901 North King's Highway

 (803) 448-3322 Like most old theatres in Myrtle Beach, this one is long gone, but the building remains.
 This was a 3-screen theatre in the Plitt Theatre chain, which closed in the early 1990s, after opening in 1968 with the film "Oliver".
 This theatre was where I first saw "Alien" in the summer of 1979.
-After it closed, it was used as country music clubs, and has re-opened as another one.
-In 2007 it was Red Rooster Ultra Saloon, a college rock-country/western bar, which opened on June 13, 2006.
-It didn't last long, and the building is being renovated at the beginning of June, 2008.
+After it closed, it was turned into a series of bars and country music clubs.

 CHAIRMAN'S CORNER

-2002 North King's Highway This was once a great bar and restaurant, in the corner of a strip mall beside Studebaker's nightclub, which is still there (at least in name).
+2002 North King's Highway This was once a great bar and restaurant, in the corner of a strip mall beside Studebaker's nightclub.
 It was THE place to unwind after a hard day's work, and I got plastered there more than once.
 When I visited in 1993, it was still Chairman's, but under new management; they had taken out half the tables and replaced them with pool tables, and it was a country bar.
 I heard from the bartender at Tha' Bar, that it was briefly "Captain's Corner" before it became Madison's Bar and Grill.

 MYRTLE SQUARE MALL